Login

 Jan.
 13, 2025

-I am working on a project where a LED strip is placed at the bottom of a pool which will send patterns of light along the bottom of the pool.
-I have looked into some LED strips and found a 5V APA-102 32leds/meter IP68 (submersible waterproofing) LED strip that could be controlled using an Arduino Due and using the FASTLED library.
-The LED strip would go the length of the pool (25 meters) but I would only be powering 28 LEDs at a time so I figured I'll only need a 5V 2A power supply (since each LED would use 60mA full brightness) to power the system.
-I plan to power the LED strip every 5m to avoid voltage drop as well.
+I am currently working on a project that involves placing an LED strip at the bottom of a pool.
+This strip will send patterns of light along the surface of the pool.
+After researching various options, I found a suitable 5V APA-102 32 LEDs/meter IP68 (submersible waterproof) LED strip.
+This can be controlled using an Arduino Due with the FASTLED library.
+The LED strip will span the length of the pool (25 meters), but I will only power 28 LEDs at a time.
+As each LED consumes 60mA at full brightness, a 5V 2A power supply will suffice.
+Additionally, to mitigate voltage drop, I plan to power the LED strip every 5 meters.

-With competitive price and timely delivery, BLUE DIAMOND sincerely hope to be your supplier and partner.
+With competitive pricing and timely delivery, BLUE DIAMOND sincerely hopes to be your supplier and partner.

 5 Different Ways to Waterproof LED Strip Lights

-Contact us to discuss your requirements of underwater led strip lights for pools.
-Our experienced sales team can help you identify the options that best suit your needs.
+To discuss your requirements for underwater LED strip lights for pools (es, iw, it), please contact us.
+Our experienced sales team can help identify the best options for your needs.

-If you&#;ll install an outdoor LED strip which will be wet by heavy rain for a long time, but it won&#;t be soaked in water.
-We recommend using an IP67 or IP68 strip.
+If installing an outdoor LED strip that may be exposed to heavy rain but not submerged, we recommend an IP67 or IP68 rated strip.

 4.1 Epoxy Resin